 Quick and Easy Steaks

 Meat and potatoes are at the center of comfort food.
 It doesn't get much simpler or much better than that combination.
 However, many of us overcomplicate it.
 There's nothing wrong with experimenting in the kitchen, but sometimes it's better to stick with what you know.
 That's where steak and fries come in.
 So simple, yet so filling.
 Many overcomplicate steak.
 In reality, steaks are one of the easiest things to cook.
 You just have to know what you're working with and what you're looking for as an end result.
 This recipe for steak is meant to be easy.
 It doesn't overcomplicate the method of cooking the steak.
 It doesn't overcomplicate the flavor of the beef.
 This is one of my favorite ways to make steak because meat and potatoes should be easy and delicious.
 This recipe achieves that.

-Now, let's talk about doneness.
-In my opinion, burgers and steaks should never be eaten above medium rare.
-Medium rare steaks are cooked to a safe temperature (130-140°F), but they retain the juices that make it so dang tasty.
-And no, those juices are NOT blood.
-Educate yourself if you think they are.
-Don't worry, I still have plenty of family members that cook their meat to death, because they are misinformed about "blood", as well.
-There are many people with that similar line of thinking.
-Nothing to be ashamed of, but definitely something to educate yourself on.
-Sorry to go on a tangent, but it's a bit of a pet peeve.
-Anyway, let's get back on track.
-Anything below medium rare could be unsafe and anything above will just be...well, dry.
-That's why I'm team med rare all the way.
 There are many indicators of doneness.
 There is the temperature, of course, which is the most reliable.
 Just use a food thermometer and make sure it's between 130-140°F. Another indicator is time.
 As you cook steaks, you get used to the timing.
 You need to cook it for about 5-6 minutes, depending on the thickness, and you need it to rest for about ten minutes afterward.
 Some people can tell by touch.
 They either poke the steak with their fingers or with tongs and tell by the texture.
 There is a handy trick you can use as a reference point for the texture you're looking for.
 Some people can tell just by the coloring of the steak.
 That will take some time to master though.
 So, as you can see, there are many ways to indicate doneness.

 Lastly, let's talk about seasonings.
 Look, there are two people in this world.
-People that think that beef should be pure or people that think beef should be covered in tons of different seasonings.
+People who think that beef should be pure or people who think beef should be covered in tons of different seasonings.
 Guess which type I am?
 Yup.
 Beef should taste like beef.
 The ingredients I add to "marinade" the steak in are only to enhance the flavors of the beef.
 Salt, black pepper, olive oil, and butter.
 Simple and not at all distracting from the beef.
 If you want to fancy it up a bit, you can add a bit of fresh thyme or rosemary to add to the "marinade."
 Other than that, I wouldn't deviate from the recipe.
 It's meant to be simple and tasty.
 It's meant to highlight the flavor of the beef and that's what it does.

+Quick and Easy Steaks